seabadger-io/react-typescript-complete/README.md

 * TypeScript linting integration for style checking
 * CSS modules support
 * unit testing with Jest and Enzyme
+* Babel support
+* support to import images to TypeScript

 ## Usage